wangziqi2013/wangziqi2013.github.io/_posts/2018-05-25-Coherence-Protocol-for-Translarent-Management-of-Scratchpad-Memories-in-Shared-Memory-Manycore-Arch.markdown

 find the entry in its buffer, then either the address is indeed mapped by some SPM, or it is only a false positive.
 The filter directory broadcases the request to all cores except the requestor.
 On receiving such a request, the core checks its local SPM directory, and either applies the modification (for stores), sends back the data (for loads), or responds with an NACK.
-If the filter directory receives NACK from all other cores, then it adds the address into the buffer.
+If the filter directory receives NACK from all other cores, then it adds the address into the buffer, and ACKs the requestor.
+Otherwise, the address is indeed mapped to a remove SPM, and the requestor must abort all its local cache operations after receiving a NACK response from the filter directory.
+The filter directory must be large enough to be inclusive, i.e. if an entry does not exist in the central directory, then it must not exist in local filters also.

-Otherwise, the address is indeed mapped to a remove SPM, and the requestor must abort all its local cache operations after receiving the NACK response from the filter directory.
+When a core adds a new entry into its SPM mapping directory, both the central filter directory and the local filters on all other cores must be invalidated.
+From now on, the address should be routed to the SPM.
+The invalidation begins by sending an invalidation request to the filter directory.